osposweb/osposweb.github.io/Add-a-custom-field-to-the-Sales-Register..md

 Backup your files or use a text editor that will undo the changes if things go wrong.

-Open Sale_lib.php and after line 970 add the following custom field.
+Open Sale_lib.php and after line 802 add the following custom field.
+I added it before the price.

 ``'custom1' => $item_info->custom1,`` Change this to the custom field you want to add.